 Dusky Meadow Brown (Hyponephele lycaon)

-I believe all of these on this page lycaon, with varying degrees of confidence.
-The unh varies quite greatly, and the contrast across the post-discal band is more pronounced in the female as in 04_54-27, but less so in 3914 (which is clearly female because of the two unf ocelli (the male does not have the lower ocellus), and virtually non-existent in 3651 which I saw clearly and the two ocelli confirmed it to be female.
+I believe all of these on this page are lycaon, with varying degrees of confidence.
+The unh varies quite greatly, and the contrast across the post-discal band is more pronounced in the female, although less so in 3914 (which is clearly female because of the two unf ocelli - the male does not have the lower ocellus), and virtually non-existent in some cases.

 Lycaon seems to me to be a butterfly of higher altitudes, unlike jurtina and to some extent lupina.
 I have never found lycaon at less than 1000m, and mostly at altitudes considerably higher, up to 2000m. |